glibin/gameminer-faq/README_en.md

 [GameMiner.net](http://gameminer.net/) is a unique and cool place where you can win Steam games absolutely for free.

-## How to win?
-And what affects the chances of winning?
+## How do I win?
+And how can I increase my chance of wining?

-Enter the give aways!
-The winner is defined randomly.
-The less people, the better chance of winning.
-As a consequence in coal give aways chance to win lesser than in golden.
+Participate in various giveaways.
+There is no way to increase your chance because the winner is picked randomly from all the giveaway participants.
+But if you choose a giveaway with less people in it - your chances increase.

-## How do you get so much games to give away?
+## How do you get so many games to give away?

 Common people like you and me give some cool stuff away here.
 Yea, that's right, sharing is cool.

-## What is gold, coal where to get them and what are they for?
+## What are gold and coal?
+How do I get them?

 These are resources that you can use to join giveaways.
 Coal is free and replenishes hourly.
 Gold is way cooler, but you have to buy it or earn by creating gold giveaways.
-Minimum purchase amount - 20 gold
+Minimum purchase amount - 20 gold.

-## If i created give away and earned 100 coal, but in profile i see: «Maximum coal: 50» where will the other 50 coal?
+## What happens to my coal if I get bonus coal from creating a giveaway and it exceeds my maximum mentioned in my profie?

-You will earn 100 coal. «Maximum coal: %Value%» means maximum value of coal that you will earn without creating give aways.
-(Your Coal per hour). if you had 50 coal when give away ended and you erned 300 coal your quantity of coal will be 350, but now you will not get coal per hour, as long as the amount of coal will fall below the maximum.
+You will get all the coal you've earned from your giveaway.
+Maximum coal is the number you can get per hour for free.

 ## What's the difference between private, golden and regular giveaways?
-And what is sandbox?
+And what is sandpit?

 Common giveaways are cornerstone of GameMiner.net.
 Most games are being given away through common giveaways.
 But all the expensive or very neat games are usually given away in gold giveaways.
 Also, there are much less participants, so your chances to win are way higher.
 We use profits that come from gold giveaways towards site upkeep.
 Zag-zag.
-In Private giveaway you can play out everything you want (even your stinky socks), but for private give away you won't get experience or any resource.
+In Private giveaway you can give away everything you want (even your stinky socks), but for private give away you won't get experience or any resource.
-Sandbox is a place added where the questionable distribution of keys.
-To get out of the sandbox necessary to distribute minimum 3 working key.
+The sandpit giveaways are created by new members who doesn't have or have just a few approved key giveaways.
+You should enter them with caution, especially if it's expensive game..

 ## Is it mandatory to create giveaways?
 Can I just join all the giveaways instead of creating them?